-Table 2 shows countries' price levels to the right, with the EU-28 average at 100, for AIC only.
-It also shows the exchange rates applied in the calculation of the price level indices (see methodology described below in Data sources and availability).
-In the following, we will restrict our discussion to the price levels of AIC, since this is closer to the concept of price levels that people are familiar with than a price level indicator based on GDP.
+Table 2 shows countries' price levels to the right, with the EU-27 average at 100, for AIC only.
+It also shows the exchange rates applied in the calculation of the price level indices (see methodology described in Data sources).
+In the following, the discussion is restricted to the price levels of AIC, since this is closer to the concept of price levels that people are familiar with than a price level indicator based on GDP.

 Exchange rates are crucial in determining price levels, and exchange rate movements consequently often have a big impact on the development of price levels over time.
-In fact, several of the major price level changes observed between 2012 and 2015 can be at least partly explained by fluctuations of country's currencies against the Euro.
-In 2015, the national currencies of Switzerland, the United Kingdom and Iceland showed the largest appreciations against the Euro.
-The same countries show the largest price levels increases in 2015.
-The national currency of Norway continued to depreciate against the Euro, the same country showing the largest decrease in price levels in 2015.
-Lithuania joined the Euro in 2015.
+In fact, several of the major price level changes observed between 2017 and 2019 can be at least partly explained by fluctuations of a country's currency against the Euro.
+In 2018 and 2019, the national currency of Turkey showed a large depreciation against the Euro; the same country shows the largest decrease of price levels between 2017 and 2019.

-The last three rows in Table 2 show the coefficients of variation of the price levels for three groups of countries: the euro area (EA-19), the 28 EU Member States, and the entire group of 37 countries.
+The last three rows in Table 2 show the coefficients of variation of the price levels for three groups of countries: the euro area (EA-19), the EU Member States (EU-27) and the entire group of 37 countries.
 A time series of these coefficients can be interpreted as a rudimentary price convergence indicator.

-These figures tell us that first, and unsurprisingly, the price dispersion is much less pronounced in the euro area than in the EU as a whole and in the 37-country group, which can be partially impacted by the volatility of exchange rates.
-Second, price levels are slightly diverging within all country groups over this four-year period.
+These figures show that, firstly, and unsurprisingly, the price dispersion is much less pronounced in the euro area than in the EU as a whole and in the 37-country group, which can be partially impacted by the volatility of exchange rates.
+Secondly, over this three-year period, price levels are very slightly converging within EA-19, EU-27 and for all 37 countries.

 The data in this article are produced by the Eurostat-OECD Purchasing power parities programme.
 The full methodology used in the programme is described in the Eurostat-OECD Methodological manual on purchasing power parities.